yshen47/ECE544_text_generation/README.md

 python test.py > cumulative_attention/results/[result file name]
 ```

-The model type can be changed inside both train.py and test.py
+The model type can be changed inside both train.py and test.py by changeing model_type='lstm' to model_type='gru' in main functions.
+The batch size can be changed similarly in both files by changing the BATCH_SIZE paramter.
+Currently, the defualt model type is lstm and the default batch size if 5.

 ### Other information
 We saved pre-trained lstm and gru models in the cumulative_attention/models/ folder, and saved pre-ran results in cumulative_attention/results/ folder